ace-wg/Hackathon-108/GroupKDC.md

 sign_info ... `203`
 nonce1 (OSCORE profile) ....... `65`

+> JLS - Per IANA.md I currently have this coded as 99

 ### Labels in response from /authz-info

 kdcchallence ... `205`
 nonce2 (OSCORE profile) .......... `66`
+> JLS - Per IANA.md I currently have this coded as 100

+> JLS - both of these groups would be better documented as being for the media type application/ace+cbor

 ### Labels in the Joining Request